arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-3.md

     | Node(l, r) -> Node(lengths l, lengths r)
 ```

 Is the `lengths` signature still correct?
-Is `lengths` as the function
-name name still reflecting the operation being performed?
+Is the name `lengths`  still reflecting the operation being performed?
 Indeed, there is nothing in the implementation about *calculating
 lengths*.
-And, to tell the whole truth, it is not even about strings.
+And, to tell the whole truth, the function is not even about
-It's not hard to realize that the function is now generic.
-If you ask
+strings anymore.
+It's not hard to realize that the function is now
-the F# compiler which type it infers, it will answer `Tree a -> (a ->
+generic.
+If you ask the F# compiler which type it infers, it will
-b) -> Tree b`:
+answer `Tree a -> (a -> b) -> Tree b`:

 ![Inferred signature for lengths: Tree a -> (a -> b) -> Tree
 b](static/img/state-monad-for-the-rest-of-us/map-signature.png)

-To choose a name, consider the mental model you can use to interpret
+`lengths` deserves a new name.
+To choose one, consider the mental
-this signature:
+model you can use to interpret this signature:

-*`Tree a` is a box containing a value of type `a`.
+* `Tree a` is a box containing a value of type `a`.
 * You provide `lengths` with such a box, plus a function `f` from `a`
   to `b`, with the goal of applying `f` to the box content.
 * You don't need to open the box: `lengths` will do this for you,